-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target 75% within 15 months 90% within 10 months 90% 90% 90% 90% 90% 90% Result 98% 96% 96% 97% 95% Feb 28, 2023 Feb 29, 2024 Feb 28, 2025 Status Target Exceeded Target Exceeded Target Exceeded Target Exceeded Target Exceeded Pending Pending Pending
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target 90% 90% 90% 90% 90% 90% 90% 90% Result 96% 96% 97% 95% 96% Feb 29, 2024 Feb 28, 2025 Feb 28, 2026 Status Target Exceeded Target Exceeded Target Exceeded Target Exceeded Target Exceeded Pending Pending Pending

-The goal of Generic Drug User Fee Amendments (GDUFA) II is to enhance the efficiency of the generic drug review process, promote transparency between FDA and generic drug sponsors, and enhance access to high-quality, lower cost generic drugs.
-Through the reauthorization of the GDUFA program in 2017 (GDUFA II), FDA acquired additional performance goals and higher expectations for program enhancements and approvals.
-The value of this investment in the Generic Drug Review program is reflected by FDA's performance on its review goals under GDUFA and FDA's commitment to meet shorter review goals (8 months) for priority submissions under GDUFA II.
-Despite the unforeseen challenges due to the COVID-19 pandemic, having to transition to a remote work environment with an increased workload due to the expedited development and review of generic drug products to help address the public health emergency, FDA rose to the challenge and maintained its high level of performance in meeting GDUFA's goals and initiatives.
-HHS is confident that the new processes introduced through GDUFA II and activities taken under FDA's Drug Competition Action Plan will continue to help reduce review cycles, to improve approval times, and to boost competition, helping to ensure that safe, effective, high-quality generic drug products are available to the American public.
+The goal of GDUFA III is to build on the successes GDUFA I and II, with a focus on maximizing the efficiency of and utility of each assessment cycle with the intent to reduce the number of assessment cycles for ANDAs and facilitate timely access to quality, affordable, safe, and effective generic medicines.
+Certain new enhancements in GDUFA III are specifically designed to foster the development, assessment and approval of ANDAs for complex generic products.
+GDUFA III also assures a sound financial foundation to support the vital activities of the Generic Drug Program.
+The value of this investment in the Generic Drug Review program is reflected by FDA's performance on its goals under GDUFA, including the review of standard submissions reflected in this performance measure, as well as FDA's commitment to meet shorter review goals (8 months) for priority submissions under GDUFA II and GDUFA III.
+Despite the unforeseen challenges due to the COVID-19 pandemic, including having to transition to a remote work environment with an increased workload due to the expedited development and review of generic drug submissions for products that could help address the public health emergency, FDA rose to the challenge and maintained its high level of performance in meeting GDUFA's goals and initiatives.
+HHS is confident that the new processes introduced through GDUFA III, and activities taken under FDA's Drug Competition Action Plan will continue to help reduce assessment cycles, improve approval times, and boost competition, helping to ensure that quality, affordable, safe and effective generic drug products are available to the American public.